mrakgr/The-Spiral-Language/readme.md

 let (var_6: int32) = Array.fold var_5 0 var_3
 System.Console.WriteLine(var_6)
 ```
-`closure_of` is a more functional version of `term_cast` and can be implemented in terms of it.
+`closure_of` is an expanded version of `term_cast` that instead of converting by applying using the input argument converts a staged type level function to a term level using a target type thereby unstaging it.
 Term level functions have their own dedicated pattern for destructuring their types.

 Naked types for them can be constructed with the `=>` operator.
+The `error_type` raises a type error with the specified message whenever it is evaluated.

-What the above function does can be better understood by rewriting it to a specific instance with two arguments.
+What the `closure_of` function does can be better understood by rewriting it to a specific instance with two arguments.

 ```
 inl closure_of_2 f (a' => b' => c') =